How To Get The Most From Tournament Life

 GPP: Grand Prix Points.
 The USCF Grand Prix is a year long contest, primarily for Masters.

 Memb req: Membership required; cost follows.
-Usually refers to state affiliate.
+May refer to state affiliate.
+All our tournaments require USCF membership/

 NS: No smoking.
 Standard at all CCA tournaments, so not listed.